acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

     weighted by how likely each weight setting is"
 ```

-> **MATH SPOTLIGHT:** This integral is usually intractable, so we use approximation techniques like variational inference, Monte Carlo Dropout, or ensembling, which we'll explore in the next sections.
+> **🟢 Beginner Tip:** This integral is usually intractable, so we use approximation techniques like variational inference, Monte Carlo Dropout, or ensembling, which we'll explore in the next sections.

+**Why this matters for basketball detection**: Bayesian uncertainty quantification provides our robot with a measure of confidence in each detection.
+This allows it to make better decisions, such as requesting human assistance when uncertainty is high or taking more cautious actions when detections are uncertain.

 ### 15.6 Monte Carlo Dropout for Uncertainty